 All units will be marked internally by the Creative Arts team and will be moderated by the exam board.

 The Textiles Studio is a spacious purpose-built room within a new Creative Arts Complex.
-There are a variety of sewing machines including computerised ones and overlockers.
-A full range of printing equipment is available including a large print table.
+There are a variety of sewing machines as well as screen printing facilities, an A1 printer and computers with Adboe Creative Suite.

 This subject provides a sound basis for students who wish to proceed to Further or Higher Education as well as being a useful background for any career in this field.
 These include: designer, buyer, pattern cutter, marketing, advertising, journalism, manufacture management in the Fashion or Textile industry, costume for theatre/TV, furniture, conservation and restoration and Interior Design.

 The cost of all trips will be the responsibility of the student.
 A studio kit and materials fee is required for A-level Textiles.
 Students are expected to have funds to cover additional equipment and printing costs as directed by their individual project requirements.
 Financial assistance is available if required via the bursary.